 Distracted Driving Accidents and Injuries to Cyclists

 Distracted driving endangers everyone on Massachusetts roads.
 But when drivers are negligent and reach for their cell phones, cyclists may face the greatest risk for injury.
 Cyclists are vulnerable in heavy traffic congestion and near bike lanes, busy intersections and parking lots.
 Distracted driving is not just cell phone use.
 It is any action that takes a driver’s attention off the road.
 But cell phone use, particularly texting while driving, is highly engaging and hazardous on the road.
-According to the National Highway Traffic Safety Administration (NHTSA), research has found drivers take about 5 seconds to send or read a single text, and longer for additional actions.
-At 55 mph, this is equivalent to traveling the full distance of a football field while distracted.
+According to the National Highway Traffic Safety Administration (NHTSA), research has found drivers take about 5 seconds to send or read a single text, and longer for other actions.
+At 55 mph, this is the equivalent to traveling the full distance of a football field while distracted.

-The federal government has also published rules which ban interstate truck and bus drivers from cell phone use and texting while driving.
+The federal government has published rules which ban interstate truck and bus drivers from cell phone use and texting while driving.
 Massachusetts also has its own safety law.

 Massachusetts Hands-Free Driving Law

 On April 1, 2020, the Massachusetts hands-free law took effect.
 Prior to this, drivers were allowed to pick up cell phones to make calls, but texting was illegal under state legislation passed in 2010.

 Under M.G.L. c.90, § 13B, cell phones must be put down and can only be operated in hands-free mode.
 Failure to do so can result in fines and other penalties for repeat offenses.

 If police issue a traffic citation for violations of the hands-free driving law, this can help a cyclist demonstrate the driver was operating negligently.
 But drivers may be held financially liable for a cyclist's injuries even without a traffic citation.
 Every accident happens under different circumstances and it is up to your attorney to investigate and demonstrate all the relevant facts on your behalf.